McKean-Vlasov PDE with Irregular Drift and Applications to Large Deviations for Conservative SPDEs: Introduction

-The rest of the paper is organized as follows.
-Some basic notations and assumptions on the interaction kernel are presented in Section \ref{sec-2}; In Section \ref{sec-3}, we state the definition of renormalized kinetic solutions of the skeleton equation and show its uniqueness.
-Also, we introduce the definition of weak solutions of the skeleton equation and prove the equivalence between these two solutions in Section \ref{sec-3}; In Section \ref{sec-4}, the existence of weak solutions to the skeleton equation is proved.
-Then, we show the weak continuity of the skeleton equation; Preliminaries on large deviations and the statement of the main result are presented in Section \ref{sec-5}.
-The well-posedness of stochastic controlled equation is proved in Section \ref{section-1} and Appendix \ref{sec-11}.
-Moreover, the tightness of the laws of renormalized kinetic solutions to the stochastic controlled equation is derived in Section \ref{section-1}.
-In Section \ref{sec-7}, we prove the large deviations for Dean-Kawasaki equation with non-local interactions in a joint scaling regime.
-In Section \ref{sec-8}, we analyze the rate function of Dean-Kawasaki equation with non-local interactions.
+Some basic notations and assumptions on the interaction kernel are presented in Section \ref{sec-2}.
+Section \ref{sec-3} is devoted to showing well-posedness and stability of the McKean-Vlasov partial differential equations.
+Preliminaries on large deviations and the main result are presented in Section \ref{sec-4}.
+In Section \ref{sec-5}, well-posedness and tightness of renormalized kinetic solutions to the stochastic controlled equation are proved.
+Section \ref{sec-6} contains the proof of large deviations for Dean-Kawasaki equation with non-local interactions in a joint scaling regime.
+An application to the large deviations for Ising-Kac-Kawasaki equation is presented in Section \ref{sec-7}.